 However, based on the fact that dogs share a similar endocannabinoid system to us, the most common conditions people attempt to treat using CBD are based around stress, anxiety, insomnia and chronic pain.

-There has even been some cases of people using CBD oil for dog seizures and finding positive results, and the small amount of studies that have been undertaken found similarly positive results, but without further analysis it cannot be determined whether this was due to the CBD oil or just a coincidence.
+There have even been some cases of people using CBD oil for dog seizures and finding positive results, and the small amount of studies that have been undertaken found similarly positive results, but without further analysis it cannot be determined whether this was due to the CBD oil or just a coincidence.

 Other common conditions that people use CBD to help manage in dogs include: